 City Spotlights Leadership Program

 The City Spotlights Leadership Program empowers youth to become leaders in school, at home, and in their communities using their creative voices.
-In 2015, the City Spotlights Leadership Program featured 61 Teen Leaders from 36 different schools and 9 Boston neighborhoods- most had no formal arts training and little to no arts in their schools.
+In 2016, the City Spotlights Leadership Program featured 61 Teen Leaders from 30 different schools and 10 Boston and Everett neighborhoods- most had no formal arts training and little to no arts in their schools.
 The leadership, community, and career development training that the program provides creates a foundation for Teen Leaders to grow into adults who will champion change, drive innovation, and ensure our community’s long term vitality.

 During the City Spotlights Leadership Program, teens develop skills to prepare them for future success through: